 Since its launch in 2017, EEA officials report the program has helped companies deliver almost 700 million Canadian dollars in energy savings and greenhouse gas reductions.
-EEA estimates that this figure represents CA$84 in net savings per tonne for the avoided 5.7 million tonnes of greenhouse gas emissions.
+EEA estimates that this figure represents CA$84 in net savings per tonne to avoid 5.7 million tonnes of greenhouse gas emissions.

-The program is helping Alberta reach a governmental-set goal of reducing GHG emissions by 2.76 million tonnes each year by 2025—the equivalent of 600,000 vehicles.
+The program helps Alberta reach a governmental-set goal of reducing GHG emissions by 2.76 million tonnes each year by 2025—the equivalent of 600,000 vehicles.
 The province has committed $1.24 toward commercial-scale carbon capture and storage projects focused on the oil sands and fertilizer sectors.